Write a little about yourself. Just a paragraph will do.

 grown to interact with each other over the past decade.
 Anything

 related to flirting, dating, courtship, and mystery is gone.
 Don't

 people miss those butterflies?
 I do.
-Where are the guys who
+I'd love to hear from you if

 What I’m doing with my life